ibilon/MonoExport/README.md

 Add `-lib monoexport` to you hxml, and annotate the classes that should be exported with `@:monoExport`.

-You can configure the name of the generated c++ file with `-D monoexport-out=filename.hpp`.
+You can configure the name of the generated c++ files with `-D monoexport-out=filename`.

+You can also configure the name used in the include statement of the cpp file with `-D monoexport-include=filename`.

 The following types are supported in argument/return values: